 How to apply for testing

-Within 30 days of the exposure, the exposed individual or someone acting on that individual’s behalf may apply to the Provincial Court – Family and Youth.
+Within 30 days of the exposure, the exposed individual or someone acting on that individual’s behalf may apply to the Court of Justice – Family and Youth.

 - Applicants must complete the Application for Testing Order (PDF, 22 KB) Form 1 of the Mandatory Testing and Disclosure Regulation.